hbrs-cse/Modellbildung-und-Simulation/CONTRIBUTING.md

 ### Review the final result online

-This repository uses Circle CI to build a demo site for each commit.
-So whenever you push something to any branch online, you can see the effect that this commit has on the website:
+This repository uses Circle CI to build a demo site with each `git push`.
+This way you can see the effect that your commits will have on the website, even before your changes are merged into the master branch.

 ![til](./docs/media/circle_ci.gif)